“Mom, look at me! Look at me, Mom! Hey, look!! Look what I can do!! Look at me!!”

 And let’s be honest folks, that whole “cry for attention” thing?
 That doesn’t stop when we get older.
 We might get a little less vocal about it and we may not draw overt attention to us, but there is something in us that longs for and desires affirmation from others that we have done well.
 Don’t believe me?
 How excited do you get when your Facebook status or Instagram picture starts piling up the “likes”?
 There’s just a little bit of, “Hmm, cool.
 People liked that” in each of us…that’s why there’s a “like” button.

 Affirmation needs to become part of our church’s and home’s DNA.
-We affirm and celebrate everything from first steps to keyboard-597107_1280tooth loss in our kids life, but how often do we take the time to affirm things like kindness, generosity, and obedience?
+We affirm and celebrate everything from first steps to tooth loss in our kids life, but how often do we take the time to affirm things like kindness, generosity, and obedience?
 When our child shares something they learned in Sunday school or offers to pray at dinnertime, are we stopping to say, “Wow, buddy, that’s awesome”?
 I’m not saying you need to break out in song every time a child demonstrates growth in some spiritual area, but it would be wise to affirm it and celebrate it as often as possible so the “look at me” thing that is in all of us is finding rest in these places of growth.

 Here are three ideas for creating space for affirmation in your home: